-If so, the next time you head to China’s land-based casino gambling mecca, Macau, you’ll definitely want to check out some of the city’s most haunted, spooky sites, guaranteed to give you just as many chills and thrills!
+The next time you head to China’s gambling mecca, Macau, you’ll definitely want to check out some of the city’s most haunted, spooky sites.
+They’re guaranteed to give you just as many chills and thrills!

 The former Portuguese enclave of Macau, a special administrative region of China, is more than a gambling mecca.
-From the paranormal happenings at Guia Hill, to the sinister history behind Hotel Presidente, get ready to embark on a mystical adventure through one of China’s most creepy destinations, where bountiful stories of the doomed and damned lurk in the shadows and around every corner.
+From the paranormal happenings at Guia Hill, to the sinister history behind Hotel Presidente, get ready to embark on a mystical adventure through one of China’s most creepy destinations.
+Bountiful stories of Macau’s haunted places lurk in the shadows and around every corner.

 No. 5 – Calçada do Amparo

-Deep in the heart of the city, the Calçada do Amparo is surrounded by an abundance of natural beauty and spectacular gardens.
-It’s the place many tourists flock to for its bustling street life, as well quaint little boutiques and cafes – but, amongst all its color, as the lights fade, there lies something a bit darker and foreboding.
+Deep in the heart of the city, the Calçada do Amparo sits amid an abundance of natural beauty and spectacular gardens.
+It’s the place many tourists flock to for its bustling street life, as well quaint little boutiques and cafes.
+But, amongst all its color, as the lights fade, there lies something a bit darker and foreboding.

 During World War II, after the Japanese had invaded China, this picturesque street was known as “Cannibal Alley”.
 Due to the acute shortage of food and rations at the time, legend has it that a madman with a distinct taste for human flesh weaved through the shadows of the streets at night, hunting and killing overweight individuals for flesh.